Danhayes3008/milestone-project-3/README.md

 a number of typo's, simple mistakes such as missing brackets and semicolons.
 Other problems that was discovered during development were due to attempting to get all pages layout to work on all screen sizes.

 All testing was done whilst working on each part so that i could fix problems as they came up.
 Another reason was because sometimes the site would go down if there was a problem due to it being run through a python files that renders all the pages when in use.
+During testing of my site on multiple browsers i discovered an error on microsoft edge were the add category and add subcategory sections of the add recipe form are unselectable, this was due to a materialize class that needed removing.

 -----------------------------------------------------------
 <h3>Contributions</h3>